singlearity-sports/singlearity-R/README.md

 Singlearity is a web-based service for baseball analytics.
 It uses machine learning to make predictions based on a wide range of player and historical data.
 These predictions can be used to make more effective pre-game and in-game strategy decisions and to provide for more accurate game simulations.

+This work was presented at the [2021 SABR Conference](https://sabr.org/analytics/presentations) and the [2021 Sloan Sports Analytics Conference](https://www.sloansportsconference.com/)

 You can view the technical description of Singlearity at [Baseball Prospectus](https://www.baseballprospectus.com/news/article/59993/singlearity-using-a-neural-network-to-predict-the-outcome-of-plate-appearances/)

 # Description